ashedden/WeatherApp/README.md

 -Make layout consistent on all layouts (probably looks funky on Android phones since I don't have a smaller Android device/phone to test on)

--If user types in city/country combination that does not exist, app crashes
+-Fix bug: if user types in city/country combination that does not exist, app crashes

--Filling out table in 5 day forecast using OpenWeatherMap Api
+-Fill out table in 5 day forecast using OpenWeatherMap Api

 -Update screenshots